 Box 1 — Patronage Dividends

 This is the star of the show.
 It shows the total amount of patronage dividends you received during the tax year.
-This could be cash you received, the face value of qualified written notices, or a combination of both.
+This could be cash, the face value of qualified written notices, or a combination of both.

 Box 2 — Nonpatronage Distributions